Step 4: Notice the Details - Council Chatbot Walkthrough

 | Brand styling | Basic interface | Council branding, GOV.UK styling |

-| Knowledge base | Sample data | Real council policies and schedules |
+| Knowledge base | Bedrock Knowledge Base with 30+ sample documents | Real council policies and schedules |

 | Human handoff | Not configured | Escalate to call centre or webchat |